 thematically/melodically linked to the show or a particular episode.
 It was

-quite an education to record with such precision.”
+quite an education to record with such precision.

 Bumpers for Hot Hero Sandwich.
-Voice over by
+Voiceovers by

 actress Barbara Feldon.